(402) 444-5150 x2063

 This amendment to the floodplain ordinance adopts new and more detailed digital flood hazard maps for the West Papillion Creek, Hell Creek and North Branch of the West Papillion Creek, in addition to updating the flood fringe and floodway overlay district regulations.
 A complete, updated version of the floodplain ordinance can be found here.

-Floodplain Development Application Form and Instructions - Any new development, minor improvement or substantial improvement may be undertaken in the designated floodplain only with a Floodplain Development Permit.
+Floodplain Development Application Form and Instructions - NEW!! - Any new development, minor improvement or substantial improvement may be undertaken in the designated floodplain only with a Floodplain Development Permit.
 An application for this permit must be submitted with any construction permit application.
 The required floodplain and construction information may be included on the site plan and the construction drawings.

 Return the completed application form with the required plan(s) to the Planning Department, 1819 Farnam Street, Suite 1110.